 No. In order to qualify for admission into the MD program at USF Health Morsani College of Medicine all students must either be a U.S. citizen or permanent resident of the United States with a green card at the time of submitting the AMCAS application.
 International students with a student visa (F1) do not qualify for admissions into MCOM.
+Exceptions may be considered on a case by case basis.
 In addition, requirements for a Bachelor’s degree must be completed at a regionally accredited U.S. university or college by the time of matriculation.
 For more information on our academic requirements, please visit the link below.

 Examples of acceptable forms of documentation include: driver's license, vehicle registration and voter registration card.
 If further proof is needed, you will be asked to provide additional information.

 Please visit the Educational Commission on Foreign Medical Graduates and Students website for assistance on continuing/completing your education in the U.S.

 Please see USF Health MCOM's required prerequisite courses.